My awards for the best sites to give you the best way to learn French online for free!

 William & Mary University

-The William & Mary University’s Resources for French and Francophone Studies page has no less than 21 categories!
+The William & Mary University’s Resources for French and Francophone Studies page has no less than 21 categories including French vocabulary, French language online learning and grammar skills!
 They include 5 on French history.
 Learning French takes up the first few categories.
-Annoyingly, the links are not live (you have to copy and paste) and there are no presentation on each link, but the page is well researched and presented.
+Annoyingly, the links are not live (you have to copy and paste) and there is no presentation on each link, but the page is well researched and presented.

 The Center of Language Studies at Brigham Young University

-The first time you land on the resource page to find links to learn French online from the Center of Language Studies at Brigham Young University, you are a little disappointed to find 5 small links.
-But when you click on the links themselves, you are given a well-designed table with 6 columns: Title, Difficulty, Target Audience, Desrciption and the Link itself.
-Classy, informative and visually appealing.
+The first time you land on the resource page to find links to learn French online for free from the Center of Language Studies at Brigham Young University, you might be a little disappointed to find 5 small links.
+But when you click on the links themselves, you are given a well-designed table with 6 columns: Title, Difficulty, Target Audience, Description and the Link itself.
+Classy, informative and visually appealing for all French language lovers out there who need free online french lessons.

 Tennessee Bob’s Famous French Links

 Tennessee Bob Peckham from the University of Tennessee has slaved away to create a resource page of 10,000 links.
 Yes, you read that right: 10,000!
-Through 9 categories you can find literally anything there is to know about France, the French language, it’s history and culture.
+Through 9 categories you can find literally anything there is to know about France, the French language, French vocabulary and grammar, it’s history and culture.
 Worth a look just to spend hours finding sites you never dreamed existed about France.

 Le Point du FLE